Excellent Cadaver: History

-The company's next feature will be Lynne Ramsay's dark comedy Die, My Love starring Lawrence, Robert Pattinson, Sissy Spacek, LaKeith Stanfield, and Nick Nolte; produced alongside Martin Scorsese.
+In 2025, the company's third feature to be released was Lynne Ramsay's dark comedy Die My Love starring Lawrence, Robert Pattinson, Sissy Spacek, LaKeith Stanfield, and Nick Nolte; produced alongside Martin Scorsese.
 It premiered at the 2025 Cannes Film Festival, where it was picked up by Mubi for $24 million in what would be the festival's biggest sale of the year.
+In addition to a number of nominations received by Lawrence for her performance (including a Golden Globe Award), the producing duo received a nomination for the BAFTA Award for Outstanding British Film.
+The film received three other mentions on the BAFTA longlists and was shortlisted at the Oscars for cinematographer Seamus McGarvey's work on the film.